Newfoundland dog: Reputation

 The breed's working role was varied.
 Many tales have been told of the courage displayed by Newfoundlands in adventuring and lifesaving exploits.
 Over the last two centuries, this has inspired a number of artists, who have portrayed the dogs in paint, stone, bronze, and porcelain.
-One famous Newfoundland was named Seaman, one of the most traveled dogs in human history, who accompanied American explorers Lewis and Clark on their expedition from the Mississippi to the Pacific and back, a journey that took 3 years.
+One famous Newfoundland was named Seaman, one of the most traveled dogs in human history, who accompanied American explorers Lewis and Clark on their expedition from the Mississippi to the Pacific and back, a journey that took three years.
 A statue of him is included in many Lewis and Clark monuments.
-Many children's books have been written about him (see Seaman (dog)#Children's books about Seaman).
+Many children's books have been written about Seaman.

 The breed prospered in the United Kingdom, until 1914 and again in 1939, when its numbers were almost fatally depleted by wartime restrictions.
 Since the 1950s there has been a steady increase in numbers and popularity, despite the fact that the Newfoundland's great size and fondness for mud and water makes it unsuitable as a pet for many households.

 Water rescue

 During the Discovery Channel's second day of coverage of the American Kennel Club Eukanuba National Championship on December 3, 2006, anchor Bob Goen reported that Newfoundlands exhibit a very strong propensity to rescue people from water.
 Goen stated that one Newfoundland alone aided the rescue of 63 shipwrecked sailors.
-Today, kennel clubs across the United States host Newfoundland Rescue Demonstrations, as well as offering classes in the field.
+Kennel clubs across the United States host Newfoundland Rescue Demonstrations, as well as offering classes in the field.
 Many harbour boat tours in St John's have a dog on board for local charm as well as for passenger safety.